andreealalaaaa/ATAD/README.md

    The array elements are read, split by spaces, and parsed into integers before being stored in a Vec<i32>.
    The plusMinus function is called to calculate and print the ratios.

-7. Staircase problem - Easy - 0.5 points
+7. Staircase problem - Easy - 0.5 points - staircase.rs
    https://www.hackerrank.com/challenges/staircase/problem?isFullScreen=true
    staircase Function:
    Accepts an integer n (size of the staircase).